Tharindu714/Charity-service-database/README.md

 ✅ How to Implement Database in C# >> [C# Implementation](https://github.com/Tharindu714/Charity-service-database/blob/main/DatabaseHandler.cs)
 <br>
 ✅ How to Implement Database in Kotlin >> [Kotlin Implementation](https://github.com/Tharindu714/Charity-service-database/blob/main/DatabaseConnector.kt)

+## License
+This project is licensed under the [Apache 2.0 License](https://github.com/Tharindu714/Charity-service-database/blob/main/LICENSE).

+✅ Each code sample is contained in its own file (as indicated by the file names) and demonstrates how to connect to your Charity Service Database in the respective language.
+Adjust connection parameters as needed.
+Enjoy and happy coding!